 Liability for Opioid Epidemic

-Koskie Minsky LLP in Toronto is pursuing a class action against major pharmaceutical companies on behalf of people in Canada who were prescribed and became addicted to opioids.
+Koskie Minsky LLP is pursuing a class action against major pharmaceutical companies on behalf of people in Canada who were prescribed and became addicted to opioids.

-The Statement of Claim, issued in the Ontario Superior Court of Justice on May 15, 2019 and recently amended on June 22, 2022, alleges that the manufacturers and distributors of opioids sought to expand the market for, and increase sales of, Opioids by developing a false and misleading new narrative about Opioids.
+The Second Fresh as Amended Statement of Claim, filed on April 30, 2024, alleges that manufacturers of opioids sought to expand the market for, and increase sales of, Opioids by developing a false and misleading new narrative about Opioids.
 It alleges that the defendants’ campaign promoting the use of opioids for various chronic conditions led to widespread addiction among individuals who were prescribed those medications.
+It also alleges that the defendants failed to provide proper warnings about the risk of addiction to consumers and healthcare professionals.

 -